 (D) The upper surface of the substitute material for drain media must be level from sidewall to sidewall.
 The porosity of the top surface of the substitute material must not appreciably differ from the porosity of drain media.
 Drain media may be placed across the top of the substitute material to provide the level surface extending from sidewall to sidewall.

-(E) ETA beds that contain a substitute material for drain media must be sized in accordance with OAR 340-071-0270(2).
-Seepage beds using a substitute material for drain media must be sized in conformance to OAR 340-071-0275(4)(d)(B).
+(E) Seepage beds using a substitute material for drain media must be sized in conformance to OAR 340-071-0275(4)(d)(B).

 (d) Distribution piping in absorption facilities using a substitute material for drain media must comply with the appropriate pipe standards in this division and OAR chapter 340, division 073.